adeyemialameen04/simple_shell/README.md

-The mighty simple shell is upon us
+This is a readme file